CFC-Servers/cfc_pvp_movespeed/README.md

 # Compatibility / Added Functions
 - Other addons that use `:SetRunSpeed()` or `:SetWalkSpeed()` will automatically be accounted for, setting the player's base run/walk speeds.
+- If one of your addons defines `Player:IsInBuild()`, it will be used to disable weapon weights on buildmode players.
 - `Player:SetMoveSpeed( runSpeed, walkSpeed )`
   - `runSpeed` - Base run speed to use.
 (Default: `normalRunSpeed = 400` )
   - `walkSpeed` - Base walk speed to use.
 (Default: `normalWalkSpeed = 200` )